Fios-Quest/YouTube-Scripts/src/space/newtype.md

 This is immediately more informative to anyone reading your code.

-Even better, if we try to pass a Day into the function now, we get a compile time error (even if the numeric value _could_ be a month)
+Even better, if we try to pass a Year or Day into the function, we get a compile time error that very clearly tells us what's wrong.

-> run code

 ### newtype 5

 Our second issue is that we can still produce invalid values such as `Month(13)`.

-We can fix this by restricting the instantiation of our types to a constructor and validating the input.
+We can fix this by controlling access to the inner data.

+For example, we could restrict the instantiation of our types to a constructor that validates the input.

 ### newtype 6

-The question becomes, what we should do when someone attempts to use invalid data; I would argue we should return a Result with a relevant error.

 Let's focus on `Month`.